watermelontools/watermelon-vscode/README.md

 - The latest commit message for that line
 - The level of churn for the file that you're currently in

-If you want to do a deeper reserach about the code context history, simply click one of the buttons in the context box.
+If you want to do a deeper research about the code context history, simply click one of the links in the context box.

 ### View Commit History